Arksine/moonraker/docs/web_api.md

 ws://host:port/websocket?token={32 character base32 string}
 ```

-The following startup sequence is recommened for clients which make use of
+The following startup sequence is recommended for clients which make use of
 the websocket:

 1. Attempt to connect to `/websocket` until successful using a timer-like